 Electricity – 220 Volts

 The voltage supply at most of the hotels across India is 220 – 240 volts.
 Most of the plugs in India are different from those in the West.
-Please bring your own adaptor as you may need it during your travel.
+Our Explore India staff will provide you with complimentary plugs for charging your phones, pads, and laptops.

 Airport Arrival & Departure